06 Sep 2022

 - Commodities.
 Basic goods such as oil, natural gas, precious metals, gold, corn and soybeans.

-The inherent characteristics of each real asset can vary, but they have several features in common.
+While the inherent characteristics of each real asset can vary, they have several features in common, including improving diversification (Figure 1), hedging inflation (Figure 2) and generating income (Figure 3).

 Consider income-producing real assets

-Historically, income producing real assets such as infrastructure and real estate have supplied competitive total return and positive inflation hedging effects, with lower correlations to more traditional stocks and bonds.
+Historically, income-producing real assets such as infrastructure and real estate have supplied competitive total return and positive inflation hedging effects, with lower correlations to more traditional stocks and bonds.
 These asset classes have also provided convincing yields, helping investors diversify their income sources.
-Additional benefits to investors include enhanced total returns and cushioned performance during volatile periods.
-For these reasons, we feel income-producing assets should be an important part of a balanced portfolio.
+For these reasons, we feel income-producing real assets should be an important part of a balanced portfolio.

 Related articles